amazeeio-demos/demo-dotnet-simple/README.md

 ## Setting the message

-If you'd like to override the default message, you can drop a file into `/app/words/words.override.txt`
+If you'd like to override the default message, there are two options.

+### From in source control
+You can add a file to the git repo in `src/words.txt` - this will end up in `/app/words.txt` on the running container.

+### From inside the running container

+You can drop a file into `/app/words/words.override.txt` to override both the default message _and_ `src/words.txt`.

 One way of doing this would be to set up a custom task to do this.